 The wires inside of a ceiling fan are relatively simple, but you have to know what each one is to connect them correctly.
 Typically, you’ll see black, white, blue, and green wires inside a ceiling fan.

-While you should read the instructions on your new fan carefully to be sure, the convention is that the black wire is a power supply for the fan, the blue wire is a power supply for the light, the white wire is neutral, and the green wire is a ground.
+While you should read the instructions on your new fan carefully to be sure, the convention is that the black wire is the power supply for the fan, the blue wire is the power supply for the light, the white wire is neutral, and the green wire is the ground.

 If you’re wiring a ceiling fan with light with one switch, though, this additional wire won’t be needed.